Diagnosis and testing

 • Ultrasound images can show gallstones in the gallbladder or inflammation of the pancreas.

-• Endoscopic ultrasound is an ultrasound device on a small tube fed through the mouth and into the digestive system.
+• Endoscopic ultrasound is an ultrasound device on a small tube fed through the mouth and into the upper digestive system.
 It can show inflammation, gallstones, cancer, and blockages in the pancreatic duct or bile duct.

 • Stool tests can measure levels of fat that could suggest your digestive system isn't absorbing nutrients as it should.